TiagoOliverDev/backend_pontos/README.md

 # Features

-- Cadastro de usuario admin
+- Admin user registration
-- Cadastro e listagem de setores
+- Registration and listing of sectors
-- Cadastro e listagem de colaboradores
+- Registration and listing of collaborators
-- Opções para bater ponto em diversos horários (entrada, almoço, retorno e fim de expediente)
+- Options to clock in at different times (entry, lunch, return and end of work)
-- Histórico (em desenvolviemnto)
+- History (under development)
-- Dashboard (em desenvolviemnto)
+- Dashboard (under development)

 <hr/>